converged-computing/aks-infiniband-install/README.md

 az provider register --namespace Microsoft.ContainerService
 ```

-Some additional notes - you need an AKS nodepool with RDMA-capable skus (see [here])
+Some additional notes - you need an AKS nodepool with RDMA-capable skus.

 ## 3. Node Init

 Note that if you shell into a node (install `kubectl node-shell`) if you install `ibverbs-utils` and do `ibv_devices` it will be empty.
 Let's try to install infiniband next, and we will use a container that is also built with ubuntu 22.04 drivers.
-I was originally looking at [https://github.com/Mellanox/ib-kubernetes](https://github.com/Mellanox/ib-kubernetes).
+I was originally looking at [https://github.com/Mellanox/ib-kubernetes](https://github.com/Mellanox/ib-kubernetes) but opted for this approach instead.
 You can just do but then I switched to the approach we have here.
 Let's first install the drivers:

 ```bash
 # Regular without gpu (ubuntu 22.04 full)